|

 service.
 Maybe it's just bad customer

-companies is only as good as the owner
+simple.
+A company is only as good as

 Understand,